 The original J90 saved money largely by making the same materials fill multiple roles, and by reducing the need for manufacturing investments.
 The more-conventional JJ was to save money largely by using existing parts, and by its smaller size.
 Thus, the JJ would use a conventional transfer case, Chrysler 2.5 liter four-cylinder engine, and Plymouth Horizon five-speed transaxle.
 The engine was turned 90 degrees (to north-south) to make room for the suspension and a small single-speed transfer case.
 The length from the crank pulley to the end of the transfer gearing housing was around 26 inches, over five inches shorter than using an AMC four-cylinder, Spicer three-speed transmission, and a New Process Gear transfer case.
 There were straight axles in front and rear, using exposed axle shafts.

-Part of the problem may have been the 29 inch tall tires; 31-inch tires would hit the wheelhouse.
+Part of the problem may have been the 29 inch tall tires; 31-inch tires would have hit the wheelhouse.
 Still, while it didn’t meet AMC’s target, it did outperform the Rocky, RAV4, and Samuari.
-The sixty prototypes all met Jeep’s durability standards, though everything but the engine and transmission was new.
-It could almost certainly pass the later Trail Rated system; while the Rubicon required climbing a 100% (45°) grade, Trail Rating only requires a 60% grade (which is still steeper than people can climb while upright).
+The sixty prototypes all met Jeep’s durability standards, though everything but the powertrain was new.
+It could probably pass the later Trail Rated system; while the Rubicon required climbing a 100% (45°) grade, Trail Rating only requires a 60% grade (which is steeper than people can climb while upright).